-Using the JMF target value, the single test tolerance (from Table 3), and the test values, the Engineer will use the following steps to determine the material pay adjustment factor for each lot of material:
+Using the JMF target value, the single test tolerance (from Table 2), and the test values, the Engineer will use the following steps to determine the material pay adjustment factor for each lot of material:

 - 1. For each parameter, calculate the mean value and the standard deviation of the test values for the lot to the nearest 0.1 unit. - 2.
 For each parameter, calculate the Upper Quality Index (QU): - QU = ((JMF target) + (single test tolerance) (mean value)) / (standard deviation). - 3.
 For each parameter, calculate the Lower Quality Index (QL): - QL = ((mean value) (JMF target) + (single test tolerance)) / (standard deviation). - 4.
-For each parameter, locate the values for the Upper Payment Limit (PU) and the Lower Payment Limit (PL) from Table 2 - Quality Level Analysis by the Standard Deviation Method.
+For each parameter, locate the values for the Upper Payment Limit (PU) and the Lower Payment Limit (PL) from Table 3 Quality Level Analysis by the Standard Deviation Method.
 (Use the column for "n" representing the number of sublots in the lot.
 Use the closest value on the table when the exact value is not listed). - 5.
 Calculate the PWL for each parameter from the values located in the previous step: PWL = PU + PL - 100. - 6.
-Calculate each parameter's contribution to the payment adjustment by multiplying its PWL by the weight factor shown in Table 3 for that parameter. - 7.
+Calculate each parameter's contribution to the payment adjustment by multiplying its PWL by the weight factor shown in Table 2 for that parameter. - 7.
 Add the calculated adjustments of all the parameters together to determine the Composite PWL for the lot. - 8.
-From Table 4, locate the value of the Pay Adjustment Factor corresponding to the calculated PWL. - 9.
+From Table 4, locate the value of the Pay Adjustment Factor corresponding to the calculated PWL.
+When all properties of a single test are within the single test tolerance of Table 2, Pay Adjustment factors shall be determined by Column B. When any property of a single test is outside of the Single Test Tolerance parameters defined in Table 2, the Material Pay Adjustment factor shall be determined by Column C - 9.
 For each lot, determine the final material price adjustment:

-Final Pay Adjustment =

-(Lot Quantity) x (Item Bid Price) x (Pay Adjustment Factor) x 70%.
-This final pay calculation will be paid to the tenth of a percent.
+Final Material Pay Adjustment = (Lot Quantity) x (Item Bid Price) x (Pay Adjustment Factor) x 70%.
+This final pay calculation will be paid to the cent.

 In lieu of being assessed a pay adjustment penalty, the Contractor may choose to remove and replace the material at no additional cost to the Department.
-If the PWL of any single material characteristic is below 60, the Engineer may require the removal and replacement of the material at no additional cost to the Department.
+When the PWL of any material parameter in Table 2 is below 60, the Engineer may require the removal and replacement of the material at no additional cost to the Department.
+Test results on removed material shall not be used in calculation of future PWL calculations for Mixture ID.